nikhil-mk/f18/documentation/ImplementingASemanticCheck.md

   }
 ```

-But I actually needed more than just the knowledge that an `evaluate::Expr`
+But I actually needed more than just the knowledge that an `evaluate::Expr` was
-was a variable.
-I needed the `Symbol` associated with the variable.
-So I
+a variable.
+I needed the `semantics::Symbol` associated with the variable.
+So
-searched in .../lib/evaluate/tools.h for functions that returned a
+I searched in .../lib/evaluate/tools.h for functions that returned a
-`Symbol`.
+`semantics::Symbol`.
 I found the following:

 ```C++
 // If an expression is simply a whole symbol data designator,